quantumlib/Stim/README.md

 - `--repl`:
     Interactive mode.
     Print measurement results interactively as a circuit is typed into stdin.
+    Note that this mode, unlike the other modes, prints output before operations that mutate the measurement record (e.g. `CNOT 0@-1 1@-1`) are applied.
 - `--sample` or `--sample=#`:
     Measurement sampling mode.
     Output measurement results from the given circuit.